 Fully Automatic Doors

-Features available for all automatic door installations include:
+Standard features for all automatic swing door installations are:

 - Full on-door safety to prevent accidental striking of pedestrians